 The traditional food of Cyprus has many influences – Cyprus sits at the crossroads of the Middle East, Africa and Europe and each of these regions has added a rich variety of ingredients to the cultural mix of the country.
-The traditional food of Cyprus is based on fresh ingredients locally grown and products often made by hand from goat’s milk cheeses to carob syrup.
+The traditional food in Cyprus is based on fresh ingredients locally grown and products often made by hand from goat’s milk cheeses to carob syrup.